Isoperimetric interpretation for the renormalized volume of convex co-compact hyperbolic 3-manifolds: Isoperimetric profile comparison

 Since our goal is to relate $V_R$ to the isoperimetic profile, we start with an expression of $V_R$ in terms of volume and area only.
 We achieve this by using the fact that for an equidistant foliation $M_r$, the mean curvature $H$ approaches $1$ exponentially on $r$.
+We recall that the equidistant foliation $M_r$ corresponds to the hyperbolic metric at infinity of Gauss curvature $-4$.

 \begin{proposition} \end{proposition} \begin{proof} Let us first prove that Fix $s$ and denote the metric at $\partial M_{s}$ by $g$, shape operator $A$ and its principal curvatures by $k_{1,2}$.
 Then the metric and principal curvatures at $\partial M_r$ are given by (see \cite{U})